kean/Nuke/Tests/DefectRepros/DETAILS.md

 Fix the doc only; keep the behavior, which follows DataCachePolicy.
 In Sources/Nuke/ImageRequest.swift:252-253, replace the note with something like: "- note: Unlike init(id:data:...), no original data is stored in the disk cache because none is available.
 Depending on ImagePipeline/DataCachePolicy, the pipeline may still encode and store the image: processed images with .automatic and .storeAll, and all images with .storeEncodedImages."
 Add a test covering this policy matrix to ImagePipelineDataCacheTests.

-Separate issue, worth its own fix: in Sources/Nuke/Tasks/TaskLoadImage.swift shouldStoreResponseInDataCache, add `!request.options.contains(.disableDiskCacheWrites)` to the guard.
+Separate issue, worth its own fix (D14): in Sources/Nuke/Tasks/TaskLoadImage.swift shouldStoreResponseInDataCache, add `!request.options.contains(.disableDiskCacheWrites)` to the guard.
 Options are part of TaskLoadImageKey, so a per-request check is correct.
 Then `.disableDiskCacheWrites` / `.disableDiskCache` will also block encoded and processed disk writes, as the Options docs say.

 - Also reported by **request-model** (confirmed): init(id:image:) images are stored in the disk cache despite the doc saying "never"